 The Alabama Growth Alliance Act establishes a new public corporation called the Alabama Growth Alliance, aimed at enhancing the state's economic development through a public-private partnership.
 This Act introduces Article 24, starting with Section 41-10-870, to the Code of Alabama 1975, which highlights the need for long-term planning and collaboration between public and private sectors, particularly in high-growth industries where Alabama has competitive advantages.
-The governance structure includes a board of directors with ex officio members, such as the Governor and Secretary of Commerce, and at-large members appointed by the Governor and legislative leaders.
-The board will support the Department of Commerce in developing an annual strategic economic development plan and reviewing state economic development incentives.
+The Act outlines the incorporation process and the formation of a governing board, which will include key state officials and appointed at-large members responsible for managing the corporation and supporting the Department of Commerce in developing an annual strategic economic development plan.

 Engrossed: 41-10-870